Ada-Developers-Academy/daily-curriculum/week09/monday/rails-request-state.md

 There are a lot of helpful tools here, the main features are:

-1. The clickable path the file where the error occured..
+1. The clickable path the file where the error occurred..
 2. Snapshot of the code, with the error line highlighted
 3. A "live shell" which mimics your rails console, but it will have all of the current variables with their current values assigned
 4. Request information, such as `params`